Laura Iñiguez, Content Manager at Hirebook

 Showing your appreciation towards your direct reports impacts them individually and encourages them to continue performing as good, if not better.
 But if you constantly praise them and congratulate them, it won’t feel genuine and can be perceived as fake, hence the double edged sword.
 You can check out this article to see some examples of positive feedback.

 To show appreciation to your employees, you need to pay attention to what they’re doing, and honestly praise them when they’re performing well, thank them for their dedication and make sure they know how they play a very important role in the functioning of the organization.
+One effective way to do this is to use social media.
+You can create short engaging Reels and add text to Reels that highlight specific achievements or moments of success for individual employees or the team as a whole.

 As a manager you’re not only responsible for your duties, you’re responsible for your team members’.
 In the end, whatever happens with your team comes down to you.
 A good manager holds themself accountable when something goes wrong or is not working, and they also give the proper credit and praise to those in their team doing a good job.